-- Options for 3D graphics are limited to specific frameworks, generally forcing most people to rely on 2D graphics for their games.
+- Options for 3D graphics are limited to specific frameworks, generally forcing most people to rely on 2D graphics for their video games.

-- It is a rather high-level programming language, so it isn’t as efficient as other programming languages on this list in terms of how fast it performs tasks.
+- It is a rather high-level programming language for programming for games, so it isn’t as efficient as other game programming languages on this list in terms of how fast it performs tasks.